Recent Department News

 May 2011: Alumnus Caden Hare (MS 2010) has won The Green Award, a $25,000 prize to continue his work on the Fuel from Aquatic Biomass Project.

-Sonoma State's Department of Biology offers a dynamic learning environment, exciting research and training opportunities and intensive mentoring of students at all levels.
-Our distinguished faculty are not only dedicated educators but also active scholars who engage in original research to address diverse topics in the biological sciences.
+The Department of Biology offers a dynamic learning environment, exciting research and training opportunities and intensive mentoring of students at all levels.
+Our faculty are not only dedicated educators but also active scholars who engage in primary research to address diverse topics in the biological sciences.